Frequently Asked Questions

 When is the next application deadline for Summer/Fall admissions?

-October 15, 2022 is the application deadline to begin coursework in Summer or Fall 2023.
+October 15, 2023 is the application deadline to begin the Master's in Counseling in Summer or Fall 2024.
 All application materials must be submitted by October 15 to be guaranteed full admission review.

 Can I apply to begin courses in the Spring semester?